 And a kilowatt?
 How much energy is that?
+How far will it one kilowatt go?

-But this could be a mistake because your business could be spending more money than it needs to on its energy bills.
+But, this could be a mistake because your business could be spending more money than it needs to on its energy bills.

 Understanding your energy bill and what each part means is key to this.